newsnowlabs/runcvm/README.md

 docker run -it --runtime=runcvm --mount=type=volume,src=mydocker2,dst=/volume --env=RUNCVM_DISKS=/volume/disk1,/var/lib/docker,ext4,5G <docker-image>
 ```

-RUNCVM will check for existence of /volume/disk1, and if it doesn't find it will create a 5G disk with an ext4 filesystem.
+RunCVM will check for existence of /volume/disk1, and if it doesn't find it will create a 5G disk with an ext4 filesystem.
 It will add the disk to `/etc/fstab`.

 For full documentation of `RUNCVM_DISKS`, see above.